dutchers/docker-images/docs/docker-machine.rst

 docker-machine is used to manage virtual machines which can host docker instances.
 It can be used to spin up docker hosts in Google Compute Engine, AWS, and other platform providers.
-While in general this the kind of idea only person invested in bad technology would make, it's useful for developers who want the convenience of docker on OS's like Mac and Windows. docker-machine allows those users to spin up one lightweight VM to host all their docker containers.
+It's also useful for developers who want the convenience of docker on OS's like Mac and Windows. docker-machine allows those users to spin up one lightweight VM to host all their docker containers.